syncfusion-content/uwp-docs/uwp/DataGrid/Editing.md

 {% tabs %}
 {% highlight c# %}

-//Add this namespace to access the RowColumnIndex structure type in SfDataGrid using Syncfusion.UI.Xaml.ScrollAxis;
+//Add this namespace to access the RowColumnIndex structure type in Data Grid using Syncfusion.UI.Xaml.ScrollAxis;

 this.dataGrid.Loaded += DataGrid_Loaded;